-- 5. Residential development will be permitted in: - defined town and district centres [outside Primary Shopping Areas] and local centres, or - upper floors of buildings in the Primary Shopping Area, or - local shopping parades if it does not compromise the vitality and viability of the centre or parade.
+- 5. Residential development and other non-town centre uses will be permitted, if they do not compromise the vitality and viability of the centre or parade, in: - a. defined town and district centres (outside Primary Shopping Areas) and local centres, or - b. upper floors of buildings in the Primary Shopping Area, or - c. local shopping parades.

 Careful design is required to ensure residential development and other uses are compatible and complement each other.